By Nancy Kelley

 Another group of young people, King’s Kids, brightened the stage on opening night with artistic movement.
 Their energy and enthusiasm helped create an atmosphere of expectation.
 Special guests of the evening included the former President of Latvia, Guntis Ulmanis.
 He gave the opening greeting and emphasized his support for the theme of the week, “God is Relevant”.

 Throughout the week, Mr. Ulmanis was involved in three events, including the final service at the Dome Cathedral where he and his wife were the first to stand in response to the Gospel invitation.

 Simultaneous to the opening in Riga, evangelistic services and concerts were held in 29 cities throughout the nation.
 While Luis Palau shared the Gospel in the Sports Arena, other pastors and evangelists ministered in smaller cities and towns.
 Two of Palau’s associates, Dan Owens and Mike Silva, held major crusades in Liepaja and Daugavpils.

-During Hope ’99, the Gospel was presented 215 times in multiple settings to a combined audience of more the 50,000.
+During Hope’99, the Gospel was presented 215 times in multiple settings to a combined audience of more the 50,000.
 Thousands of people raised their hands or came forward in response to an invitation.
 Some came with questions about God.
 Some came to open their hearts to Christ.
-All who came took a step forward in their spiritual interest and understanding.
-Christian leaders in Latvia processed 2,189 response cards from individuals who were counseled and are receiving follow-up support.
+All who come took a step forward in their spiritual interest and understanding.
+Christian leaders in Latvia are processing 2,189 response cards from individuals who were counseled and are receiving follow-up support.